 - Late Afternoon Flight Cairo – Luxor

-This morning we set our early on our long drive from Alexandria to Cairo stopping at a Coptic Monastery in Wadi Natrun.
-Wadi Natrun is to the west of the Delta and is named after the supply of natron the ancient Egyptians used to get from this area.
-Natron is a naturally occurring salt used by the ancient Egyptians in mummification and purification.
+This morning we set out early on our long drive from Alexandria to Cairo, stopping at a Coptic Monastery in Wadi Natrun.
+Wadi Natrun lies to the west of the Delta and is named after the local natron, a naturally occurring salt used by the ancient Egyptians in mummification and purification.

-The Coptic Church is the orthodox Christian church in Egypt, based on the teachings of St Mark who brought Christianity to Egypt during the reign of the Emperor Nero in the 1st century AD.
-The word Copt derives from the Greek word, Aigyptos, which in turn derived from one of the ancient Egyptian names for Memphis (Hikaptah).
-Our word Egypt derives from Aigyptos.
-Monasticism is said to have begun in Egypt.
-It began there at the end of the 3rd century and flourished in the 4th century.
-By the end of the 4th century, there were hundreds of monasteries, and thousands of cells and caves scattered throughout the Egyptian desert hills.
+The Coptic Church is the Orthodox Christian Church in Egypt, based on the teachings of St Mark who brought Christianity to Egypt during the reign of the Emperor Nero in the 1st century AD.
+The word ‘Copt’ derives from the Greek word, Aigyptos, which in turn derived from one of the ancient Egyptian names for Memphis (Hwt-ka-ptah).
+Our word ‘Egypt’ derives from Aigyptos.
+Monasticism is said to have first developed in Egypt.
+It began there at the end of the 3rd century AD and flourished in the 4th century.
+By the end of the 4th century, there were hundreds of monasteries, and thousands of monks’ cells and caves scattered throughout the Egyptian desert hills.

-We will eat a packed lunch on the coach as we head to Cairo Airport in the Cairene district known as Heliopolis, today a swanky suburb, but in antiquity home to the extremely important temple of the sun god Ra.
+We will eat a packed lunch on the coach as we head to Cairo Airport in the Cairene district known as Heliopolis, today an upper class suburb, but in antiquity home to the extremely important temple of the sun god Ra.

-We board our afternoon flight to Luxor, and follow the glittering artery that is the Nile as we fly south to Luxor, a vibrant town nestled on the east bank of the river.
-A town so rich in archaeology it serves as an open air museum, often referred to using its ancient Greek name Thebes.
+We take our afternoon flight south to Luxor, a vibrant town nestled on the east bank of the Nile, a town so rich in archaeology it serves as an open air museum, often referred to by its ancient Greek name Thebes.
 (Overnight Luxor) BL

 Day 9: Wednesday 4 December, Luxor